chandra122/ChurnModeling/README.md

-notebooks/: Includes the Jupyter Notebook used for training and evaluating the model. scripts/: Contains the Python script (churn_predictor.py) for predicting churn probabilities on new datasets. data/: Holds the datasets, specifically your_data.csv for model training and new_churn_data.csv for testing.
+notebooks/: Includes the Jupyter Notebook used for training and evaluating the model. scripts/: Contains the Python script (churn_predictor.py) for predicting churn probabilities on new datasets. data/: Holds the datasets, specifically prepared_data.csv for model training and new_churn_data.csv for testing.
 README.md: This file, providing an overview of the project.
 Installation

 To set up the environment and run this project, ensure you have Python installed and then execute:

+conda create -n pycaret_env python=3.10.4 -y

+conda activate pycaret_env

-pip install pycaret pandas
+pip install pycaret

 Usage